 When the heart flies out before the understanding, it saves the judgment a world of pains.

 (Laurence Sterne (1713-1768), British author, clergyman.
 A Sentimental Journey through France and Italy by Mr. Yorick (1768), ch.
 "The Remise Door.
 Calais."
 Ed.
 Gardner D. Stout, Jr., University of California Press (1967).)

 The higher we rise up, the smaller we appear to those who are unable to fly.

 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 10, p.
-552, selection 17, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 3, p.
+331, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980).
 Dawn, "Fifth Book," aphorism 574, "Don't Forget!"
 (1881).)

 (Samuel Beckett (1906-1989), Irish dramatist, novelist.
 Vladimir, in Waiting for Godot, p.
 49, Grove Press (1954).)